 Green Roof Project

 The next year included quite a bit of planning and coordination.
-Throughout this process, the following Partners were all integral.
+Throughout this process, the following partners were all integral.
 Of special note, Nathan Griswold of Inhabitect LLC acted as co-manager for this project

-Our foundation was dug and poured by volunteers, with the concrete donated by The Concrete Service Inc.
+Our foundation was dug and poured by volunteers, with concrete donated by The Concrete Service Inc.

-The NMC Construction Technology division was able to adopt our shed as a project for their students to build.
+The NMC Construction Technology division was able to adopt our shed as a student project.
 Their fall construction 101 and 105 classes worked weekly under the supervision of instructor Devin Hill to erect the storage shed.

 Under the supervision of Inhabitect LLC, our green roof was installed on October 18th, 2015.
-Our volunteer turnout was terrific, with over twenty five people assisting.
+All of the labor was completed by volunteers, with over twenty five people assisting.
 NMC’s Construction Technology Program Coordinator Dan Goodchild, Instructor Devin Hill, and some of the construction students chose to join us as well and learn about green roof technology and installation.
-Nathan Griswold (Inhabitect LLC) began our day with a quick presentation, and then up to the roof we went.
-When it was time to get the special growing media up on the roof, our amazing volunteers did a “bucket brigade” and hauled over 3 cubic yards up to the roof in about 30 minutes.
-It was fast!

 Our current plants are all Michigan natives and include: